OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/editoast-internal-api.en.md

 - **correctness**: the compiler will prevent any privilege override for us
 - **readability**: if a function requires some form of authorization, it will show in its prototype
 - **ease of writing**: we can't write DB operations that ultimately wouldn't be authorized, avoiding a potential full rewrite once we notice the problem (and linting is on our side to show problems early)
 - **more declarative**: if you want to read an object, you ask for a `Read` permission, the system is then responsible for checking the privilege level and map that to a set of allowed permissions.
-This way we abstract a little over the hierarchy of privileges a ressource can have.
+This way we abstract a little over the hierarchy of privileges a resource can have.
 - **ease of refactoring**: thanks rustc ;)
 - **flexibility**: since the `Authz` has a reference to the `Authorizer`, the API mixes well with more dynamic contexts (should we need that in the future)
 - **migration**